 Namibia’s air is clear and the light 24-carat golden on an August morning.
 Its famous Sossusvlei sand dunes will be in dazzling form: towering hundreds of metres above desert pans dotted with fossilised trees.
 The dunes are best photographed at dawn when they emerge from darkness, turning from purple to apricot to orange as the sun rises.
 Take off your shoes and socks and hike up a dune before sunrise: the reward at the top is a rolling ocean of luminous sand – a breath-taking experience in all senses of the word.

 In the north, the beautifully scenic mountains of Damaraland hide secret grasslands and rivers, vital resources for wild-roaming desert elephant while further north still, the glowing red landscape of the Kaokoveld is reflected in the colour of its indigenous people, the Himba, who apply a paste of butter and red ochre to their skin as protection against the sun.
-Have a look at this real traveller's photo album for exceptional shots of Namibia and the Himba.

 How to do it: the Damaraland and Kunene Fly-in Safari makes the most of its air transfers to deliver three of Namibia’s best photographic destinations in seven days.
 You enjoy the dunes at Sossusvlei and game drives in Damaraland before finishing off at a riverside lodge in the Kaokoveld wilderness where you also have an opportunity to meet Himba villagers.

 Cape Town, the Winelands & Whale Coast – South Africa